kevin-d-reid/Python-Scripts/README.md

 Automated administration tasks with an externally hosted mail server fronted with a webmail interface.
 No API available and bulk tasks were severly limited.
 Reduced twice-daily manual tasks from 45-50 minutes down to a 15 minute script execution and 5 minute manual check after.

-Uses Selenium for browser interaction and PyInputPlus for input validation
+Uses Selenium for browser interaction, webdriver-manager to automate updating of webdriver version, and PyInputPlus for input validation